WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ## Introduction and Aims <a name="intro"></a>

 ### Introducing Linux
 Unix is the standard operating system on most large computer systems in scientific research, in the same way that Microsoft Windows is the dominant operating system on desktop PCs.
 Linux is an open source, free to use operating system using the Unix architecture.

-Operating systemls such as Linux, macOS and MS Windows both perform the important job of managing the computer's hardware (screen, keyboard, mouse, hard disks, network connections, etc...) on your behalf.
+Operating systems such as Linux, macOS and MS Windows each perform the important job of managing the computer's hardware (screen, keyboard, mouse, hard disks, network connections, etc...) on your behalf.
 They also provide you with tools to manage your files and to run application software.
-They both offer a graphical user interface (desktop).
-These desktop interfaces look different between the operating systems, use different names for things (e.g. directory versus folder) and have different images but they mostly offer the same functionality.
+They each offer a graphical user interface (desktop).
+These desktop interfaces look different between the operating systems, use different names for things (e.g. "directory" versus "folder") and have different images, but they mostly offer the same functionality.

 Linux is a powerful, secure, robust and stable operating system which allows dozens of people to run programs on the same computer at the same time.
 This is why it is the preferred operating system for large-scale scientific computing.
-It runs on all kinds of machines, from mobile phones (Android), desktop PCs... to supercomputers.
+It runs on all kinds of machines, from mobile phones
+(Android), desktop PCs... to supercomputers.

 ### Why Linux?